-Figure 11f.
+Figure 10a.
 Special Options

-When connected to the device it is possible to change the I2C address by clicking on the Change Device Address button.
+When connected to the device it is possible to change the I^2C address by clicking on the Change Device Address button.
 This is permanent change that cannot be reversed.

-A message appears asking the user to confirm if I2C address needs to be changed as shown in Figure 11g.
+A message appears asking the user to confirm if I2C address needs to be changed as shown in Figure 10b below.

-Figure 11g.
+Figure 10b.
 Device Address Change Message

-Restore Defaults button enable to restore the default values into the device.
+Restore default button - enable to restore the default values into the device.

-The Current Regs to Clipboard button copies all the current registers values from one configuration to the clipboard to be copied somewhere else.
-A message will pop up to confirm that the specific configuration register has been copied of the clipboard.
-It consist of one line of string containing each register value in hexadecimal.
+The Current Regs to clip board button copies all the current registers values from one configuration to the clipboard to be copied somewhere else.
+A message will pop up to confirm that the specific configuration register has been copied to the clip board.
+It consists of one line of string containing each register value in hexadecimal.